Connect a client

 }

-If you edit it manually, preserve any unrelated top-level settings and other MCP servers that are already present.
+If you edit the file manually, preserve unrelated top-level settings and other MCP servers.

 pip install mcp-proxy